 - Conducting feasibility and prefeasibility studies for U.S. mines that examine a range of end-use options

 - Providing global access to information regarding latest developments through our websites, email updates, and quarterly newsletters

 4. What is CMOP's role in promoting international coal mine methane projects?

-CMOP continues to develop partnerships, fund grants, and engage in international outreach to promote CMM recovery and reduce CMM emissions globally in support of the Global Methane Initiative .
-We have established information clearinghouses in several countries, including China, the Russian Federation, Ukraine, Poland, Kazakhstan, and India.
+CMOP continues to develop partnerships and engage in international outreach to promote CMM recovery and reduce CMM emissions globally in support of the Global Methane Initiative .
+CMOP supports CMM information clearinghouses and other collaborative efforts in several countries, including China, India, Kazakhstan, Mongolia, Poland, the Russian Federation, Turkey, and Ukraine.